River Point | LEED Gold | Photo: Roman Grant

 Project directory information

-All 鈥減ublic鈥 projects also benefit from publicity opportunities: we may utilize your project data to create case studies highlighting your project鈥檚 features, reference your project on our website or to the media, or create other derivative works.
+All “public” projects also benefit from publicity opportunities: we may utilize your project data to create case studies highlighting your project’s features, reference your project on our website or to the media, or create other derivative works.

 Information that may be used for articles, project profiles, other features:

-You are free to opt-out of the LEED project directory and publicity opportunities as a 鈥減rivate project鈥 at the time of registration: specific instructions on how to do so are available in LEED Online.
-All private projects that earn certification will be prompted once more to transition to public status (we can鈥檛 help ourselves, we love sharing good news!).
-You will need to re-confirm your 鈥減rivate鈥 status at that time, if you wish to retain it.
+At the time of registration, you are free to opt out of the LEED project directory and publicity opportunities as a “private project.”
+All private projects that earn certification will be prompted once more to transition to public status (we can’t help ourselves; we love sharing good news!).
+You will need to re-confirm your “private” status at that time if you wish to retain it.

-Please note, confidential, or private LEED-certified projects are not authorized to use the LEED certification logos.
+Please note that confidential or private LEED-certified projects are not authorized to use the LEED certification logos.
 Please carefully review the LEED Trademark Policy and Branding Guidelines for more information.

 Important considerations